 If worn with the small floral pattern (my preference) in the front, you’ll get only a hint of the paisley pattern where the wrap crosses over if you wrap one direction or the larger floral pattern if you wrap the other way.

-If worn reversed, you get the large floral pattern as the dominate pattern with the small floral pattern showing for the bottom 2-3 inches.
+If worn reversed, you get the large floral pattern as the dominant pattern with the small floral pattern showing for the bottom 2-3 inches.
 Then, depending on the direction you wrap it, you’ll either see the paisley pattern or not.

 So you can get a total of four pattern combinations depending on how you wrap the skirt.

-I’m very pleased with my purchase (though slightly bummed that I can’t practice my sewing and alteration skills on this one) and can’t wait to wear my pretty new skirt.
+I’m very pleased with my purchase (although slightly bummed that I can’t practice my sewing and alteration skills on this one) and can’t wait to wear my pretty new skirt.
 And since I didn’t manage to spend my £25 charity shop budget last month, I guess I can roll that over to March which means I have another £18 for fun new wardrobe discoveries!

 Here’s a look at the three patterns on the skirt.
 The lighting doesn’t do it justice but at least you’ll get a better idea of what the style options are.